AlexKYao/personal-blog/src/pages/blog/reflections.md

 heroImage: "/1-surreal.png"
 ---

+# Reflections on my new life journey in Mexico and becoming an entrepreneur again.

 ## Why have I struggled with being able to write publicly?
 Let’s ask GPT-4.

 For a few months, I’ve been struggling to post publicly anywhere on my public profile, on Twitter and elsewhere.